Radial boundary elements method, a new approach on using radial basis functions to solve partial differential equations, efficiently: Radial BEM

+Note that $K_0$ is modified Bessel's function of the second kind with order zero, and $\gamma$ is a positive number bigger than or equal to the diameter of $\Omega$ guarantees stability of the BEM \cite{hosseinzadeh2020stability, sedaghatjoo2017uniqueness}.
+In these fundamental solutions $r$ is the absolute value of $\mbf{r}$, i.e. $r=\| \mbf{r} \|$.

-To solve integral equation (\ref{eq2.1}), field points $\mbf{q}_1, \mbf{q}_2, ..., \mbf{q}_{N}, \mbf{q}_{N+1}$ are selected on the boundary of computational domain anticlockwise such that the last point overlaps with the first point, i.e. $\mbf{q}_{1}=\mbf{q}_{N+1}$.
-Then geometry of the boundary is approximated by $N$ boundary elements obtained by connecting the field points, successively.
-After that, boundary values over the elements are approximated by some basis functions.
-Conventionally, polynomials of order less than or equal to $2$ are applied for the approximation \cite{hosseinzadeh2014simple, Katsi2002bou}.
-Consequently, BIE (\ref{eq2.1}) is simplified to
+To solve integral equation (\ref{eq2.1}), field points $\mbf{q}_1, \mbf{q}_2, ..., \mbf{q}_{N}, \mbf{q}_{N+1}$ are selected on the boundary of domain anticlockwise such that the last point overlaps with the first point, i.e. $\mbf{q}_{N+1}=\mbf{q}_{1}$.
+Then geometry of the boundary is approximated by boundary elements $\Gamma_1, \Gamma_2, ..., \Gamma_N$ obtained by connecting the field points, successively.
+A curved boundary element is shown in Figure \ref{fig0}.
+After the boundary discretization, BIE (\ref{eq2.1}) is reformed to